aws-samples/serverless-patterns/fargate-eventbridge-serverless/README.md

     cd serverless-patterns/fargate-eventbridge-serverless
     ```

-1. Replace the subnet and security group ids in serverless.yml file to your default ids.
+1. Open Docker Desktop and keep it running in the background.

 1. From the command line, use Serverless Framework to deploy the AWS resources for the pattern as specified in the serverless.yml file: